SynixeContractors/MissionTemplate/docs/mission-making/creating-the-fob.md

 2. Place a `Trigger`, configure it to your liking.
 3. Sync the `Respawn` objects to the `Trigger`.

 When the trigger is activated, any synced `Respawn` objects will become the only active respawn points.

 ## Spectator Screens

 Spectator screens allow players to spectate the mission if they have died or join late to watch the mission.

 <video width="99%" loop muted markdown="1" controls>
     <source src="../videos/arma3_fob_spectator.webm" type="video/webm" markdown="1">
 </video>

 1. Place a `Spectator Screen` object, found in `Objects > Props > Synixe Contractors > Electronics > Spectator Screen`.

 That is it!
-Players will now be able to spectate the mission.
+Players are now able to spectate the mission.

 ## Shop

-The shop is where players will be able to purchase and access their equipment.
+The shop is where players will purchase and access their equipment.

-It is advised to place multiple shops around the FOB, so that players are able to spread out and not crowd around a single shop.
+It is advised to place multiple shops around the FOB, so players are able to spread out and not crowd around a single shop.

 <video width="99%" loop muted markdown="1" controls>
     <source src="../videos/arma3_fob_shop.webm" type="video/webm" markdown="1">